Northern & Southern Islands Galapagos Catamaran Cruise Cruise Tour

 AM: Cormorant Point

-PM: Post Office Bay & Baroness Lookout
+PM: Baroness Lookout & Post Office Bay

-Day 8: Santa Cruz Island: Charles Darwin Station
+Day 8: Santa Cruz Island: Charles Darwin Station & Farewell

 AM: Charles Darwin Station